suiauthon/librealsense/ReadMe_Linux.txt

 4. Reboot the system

 5. Install Intel® RealSense™ SDK with support for D400e cameras
-    - please uninstall other verions of Intel® RealSense™ SDK before proceeding with installation sudo apt install ./FRAMOS-librealsense2*.deb
+    - please uninstall other versions of Intel® RealSense™ SDK before proceeding with installation sudo apt install ./FRAMOS-librealsense2*.deb